Jeal3R5/Unit4_Characters/README.md

 * Chedeline Viljean
 * Joan Renfroe

-Welcome to "our project(INSERT NAME)".
+Welcome to "our project Characters".
 This is a simple game where the user is able to create a character, obtain tamagotchis, gain skills and increase their level.
 The users is also able to login to access their characters.

 (INSERT APP PHOTO)